 1. Fully autonomous inspection and monitoring made a huge difference when it was needed most

-2020 saw a lot of fast-paced digitalization, and we noticed a huge uptick in industrial sites turning to autonomous robots to automate workflows.
+2020 saw a lot of fast-paced digitalization, and we noticed a huge uptick in industrial facilities turning to autonomous robots to automate workflows.
 For example, at a major automotive manufacturing facility in Mexico, shuttered owing to pandemic restrictions, we massively shored up perimeter security when human teams were locked down.
-In Florida, our autonomous drones helped Florida Power and Light recover faster from hurricane damage, and in Washington state we helped Verizon inspect critical infrastructure that was inaccessible to humans owing to wildfires.
+In Florida, our autonomous drones helped Florida Power and Light recover faster from hurricane damage to facilities and power lines, and in Washington state we helped Verizon inspect critical infrastructure that was inaccessible to humans owing to wildfires.

 2. Large-scale drone regulation change eases adoption of autonomous drones